millingtonsully/delphi/docs/scale_mismatch_fix_summary.md

 With these fixes:

-1. **Scale Correction**: Predictions will be automatically scaled to match the correct scale
-2. **Better Diagnostics**: Can identify exactly where scale issues occur
+1. **Scale Diagnostics**: Can identify exactly where scale issues occur (scale correction removed as unnecessary)
-3. **Improved MASE**: Should see significant improvement in MASE as predictions are now on correct scale
+2. **Improved MASE**: MASE improvements come from proper re-seasonalization, not scale correction
-4. **Validation**: Automatic checks catch scale issues and verify corrections work
+3. **Validation**: Automatic checks catch scale issues for diagnostic purposes

 ## Testing